lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

-Monolith to Microservices with Docker and AWS Fargate
+Monolith to Microservices with Docker and Amazon EKS
 ====================================================

 Welcome to the Mythical Mysfits team!

-In this lab, you'll build the monolithic Mythical Mysfits adoption platform with Docker, deploy it on Amazon ECS, and then break it down into a couple of more manageable microservices.
+In this lab, you'll build the monolithic Mythical Mysfits adoption platform with Docker, deploy it on Amazon EKS, and then break it down into a couple of more manageable microservices.
 Let's get started!

 ### Requirements:

 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/).
-* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ELB/ALB, VPC, SNS, CloudWatch, Cloud9.
+* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, EKS, ECR, ELB/ALB, VPC, SNS, CloudWatch, DynamoDB, Cloud9.
 [Learn how](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 * Familiarity with [Python](https://wiki.python.org/moin/BeginnersGuide/Programmers), [Docker](https://www.docker.com/), and [AWS](httpts://aws.amazon.com) - *not required but a bonus*.

 ### What you'll do: